BonJovi1/Sociology/README.md

-# Sociological Essays
+# Sociology

 Apart from Computer Science, I've always had a fondness for certain Human Sciences, especially Sociology, which is simply the study of society and culture.
 The fact that it's about our **everyday lives** is what entices me towards it.
-Here you will find some essays that I've written as part of the Sociology course at IIIT.
+Here you will find some essays that I've written as part of the Sociology course at IIIT, Hyderabad.

 ## 1. The Chosen Ones
 This is the first one that I wrote, and so far, my favourite.
 It is based on an article written by Malcolm Gladwell, which can be found [here.](https://www.newyorker.com/magazine/2005/10/10/getting-in)